Shannon Sedwick, President

-Co-producer of Esther’s Follies for 38 years with husband Michael Shelton.
-Besides producing the comedy shows, “The Follies czarina” (Robert Faires, Austin Chronicle) also performs, often playing the likes of Madonna, Ann Richards, Patsy Cline and Hilary Clinton.
-She is co-owner of The Velveeta Room and Patsy’s Cowgirl Café at 5001 E. Ben White Blvd.
-Her and husband Michael Shelton have produced thousands of shows and started several restaurants.
-She’s been in several movies as well, including Scary Movie, American Detective and the Cohen brothers’ first major production, Blood Simple.
+Co-producer of Esther’s Follies for 44 years with Michael Shelton.
+Besides producing the comedy shows, “The Follies czarina” (Robert Faires, Austin Chronicle) also performs, playing the likes of Madonna, Ann Richards, Patsy Cline and Hilary Clinton.
+She is co-owner of The Velveeta Room, Patsy’s Cowgirl Café and along with partner Michael Shelton have recently re-opened The Tavern, a beloved Austin institution.
+She has produced thousands of live shows and been in several movies as well, including Scary Movie, American Detective and the Cohen brothers’ first major production, Blood Simple.
 She won the 2009 B. Iden Payne Award recognizing outstanding contributions to Austin theater, and is active in downtown politics.
-Besides her long tenure with PSA, she’s the president emeritus of the 6ixth St. Property Owners Association and has served on the boards of the Downtown Austin Alliance, the Austin Arts Commission, and on the Task Force for Street Closures (focusing on Sixth St. closures).
+Besides her long tenure with PSA, she serves as Vice President of the board of ECHO, served as past president of the 6ixth St. Property Owners Association and on the boards of the Downtown Austin Alliance, the Austin Arts Commission, and the Task Force for Street Closures (focusing on Sixth St. closures).
+In 2018, she was the recipient of the “I am Austin Woman!” award.

 Bydee Art Gallery